 Hubs and I tried out NSNG (no sweeteners, no grains) for a while.
 But, that was still just restrictive enough that I found myself in the same type of restrict and binge cycle calorie-cutting had caused.

 Restriction isn’t an option.
 I’m at a point in this journey where I really need to train myself to simply pay attention to my body and eat what I need, nothing more and nothing less.

-My mindset continues to be around real foods, and keeping treats to a minimum, but I’m not putting restrictions on myself.
+My mindset continues to be around real foods, and keeping treats to a minimum, but I’m now truly enjoying a balanced diet without restriction.

 I’ve been learning more lately about the Intuitive Eating movement.
 And, I really feel that if my focus is on overall wellness and the simple concept of eating real foods to satisfaction, my body will naturally adjust to the size that it is healthiest.

 No more calorie counting.
 No more restriction of foods.
 Just a simple plan to take care of my mind, body and spirit.

 Healing Ourselves of the Diet Culture to Enjoy a Balanced Diet Without Restriction